Bucketlist Travels logo

 • St. Petersburg, Northwestern Region, Russia

-Founded by Peter I in 1701, who was determined to create a network of palaces and gardens to rival Versailles, the Peterhof Estate in St Petersburg was a favourite summer residence of the Tsars for centuries.
+The most spectacular of St. Petersburg’s suburban estates, Peterhof was founded by Peter I in 1701, who was determined to create a network of palaces and gardens to rival Versailles.

 Good for age: 13+